(Born: 3 March 1951 – Passed away: 13 June 1979)

 Ranee Datwani, another co-worker in the Project says, ” Govindammal shall always be remembered for her love, affection, purity of spirit and dedication to the Faith.
 She had the privilege of burying her bones in the teaching field in a foreign country.
 She is indeed one of the immortal heroines of the Faith of Bahá’u’lláh.

-Ramarao, editor of a popular Tamil Bahá’í Monthly called “Puthiya Oli” in Malaysia, ran a good coverage of Govindammal in the immediate next issue, and was widely read and well received by the Tamil speaking believers in Malaysia.
-In that issue he recalled his conversation with Govindammal a day before her departure to India, in which she had indicated her wish to lay down her life in the blessed teaching field in Tamilnadu.
+Ramarao, the editor of a popular Tamil Bahá’í Monthly called “Puthiya Oli” in Malaysia, ran a good coverage of Govindammal in the immediate next issue, and was widely read and well received by the Tamil speaking believers in Malaysia.
+In that issue, he recalled his conversation with Govindammal a day before her departure to India, in which she had indicated her wish to lay down her life in the blessed teaching field in Tamil Nadu.
 The news of the passing of Govindammal was the talk of the Malaysian Bahá’í community for many months.

-Back in India, the Bahá’ís of Tamilnadu erected a simple gravestone in her resting place in Sulur, with the hope of refurbishing that for a better one in the future.
-Several travel teachers and Bahá’í visitors from Malaysia to Tamilnadu made it a point to pay a visit to her resting place.
-Sad to relate, with passage of time, and in the absence of regular and proper caretakers, her grave in Sulur was razed to the ground to give way for development.
-Today there is no trace any burial ground there, including her grave.
+Back in India, the Bahá’ís of Tamil Nadu erected a simple gravestone in her resting place in Sulur, with the hope of refurbishing that for a better one in the future.
+Several travel teachers and Bahá’í visitors from Malaysia to Tamil Nadu made it a point to pay a visit to her resting place.
+Sad to relate, with the passage of time, and in the absence of regular and proper caretakers, her grave in Sulur was razed to the ground to give way for development.
+Today there is no trace of any burial ground there, including her grave.
 What remains today in the annals of the Faith is the record of Malaysia’s first pioneer who has passed away overseas while still at the pioneering post.

-But Mr. Muniappan of Seremban community in Malaysia undertook travel teaching to Tamilnadu some years after her passing and paid a visit to her resting place in Sulur.
+But Mr. Muniappan of Seremban community in Malaysia undertook travel teaching to Tamil Nadu some years after her passing and paid a visit to her resting place in Sulur.
 He gathered some soil and placed it into a bottle.
 When he returned to Malaysia, he visited the family of Govindammal and gave the bottle containing that soil.
-Her family then erected a simple monument in memory of Govindammal in the Bahá’í cemetery in Alor Star town.
+Her family then erected a simple monument in memory of Govindammal in the Bahá’í cemetery in Alor Setar town.

 Burial place of Miss.
 Govindammaal, which no more exists.
 (L-R) Mrs. Sundari Thangaraj, Mr. Muniapppan and Mrs. Adari Gilbert.

 In retrospect, it appears that Govindammal had decided to be buried in the teaching field.
-By Indian custom one would say “I am going now and shall return” when setting on a long journey.
-But when bidding farewell to her family in Jabi, Govindammal said “I am going.”
-The family was upset with that statement, but did not take it serious.
-A night before her departure to India she had informed Ramarao in the National Bahá’í Center that she had wanted to lay down her life in the teaching field.
+By Indian custom, one would say “I am going now and shall return” when setting on a long journey.
+But when bidding farewell to her family in Jabi, Govindammal said, “I am going.”
+The family was upset with that statement but did not take it seriously.
+A night before her departure to India, she had informed Ramarao in the National Bahá’í Center that she had wanted to lay down her life in the teaching field.
 While in the teaching base in Sulur she had even identified her burial place.
 Her wishes must have been serious and sincere.
 Her wishes were granted.

 “O Son of Being!
 Make mention of Me on My earth, that in My heaven I may remember thee, thus shall Mine eyes and thine be solaced.”
 Bahá’u’lláh